31g33k0/AP-UDP-Receiver/README.md

 ## Remarks

 I'll use an H bridge to control the X and Y axis.
+The candidates are self made H bridge or L298N or L293D.
+Suggestions are welcome.

-TODO add a timer to avoid short circuiting the H bridge.
+TODO add a timer to avoid short circuiting the H bridge if necessary